 Registre has spent a career fighting for what’s right, hoping to create a more equitable, sustainable future for women and girls.
 She is vice president of programs with Girl Rising, a global organization committed to empowering and educating girls.
 “Children are that seed we need to nurture,” she says.
 “They are the future.”

 Through the years, Registre’s work has brought her to many countries around the world, and Apolitical, a peer-to-peer learning platform for policymakers, named her one of the 100 Most Influential People in Gender Policy for 2021.
-Her work now has brought her to Babson College, where she hopes a Master’s in Advanced Entrepreneurial Leadership can help her create greater and more lasting change.
+Her work now has brought her to Babson College, where she hopes a master’s degree in entrepreneurial leadership can help her create greater and more lasting change.

 The Importance of Story